 Ray, D., & Cheng, Y. (2018).
 Child-centered group play therapy implementation guide.
 Available here.

 Cheng, Y., & Ray, D. (2018).
 Child-centered group play therapy skills checklist.
 Available here.

 The CCGPT Implementation Guide is available in English.
 The CCPT treatment manual is available in English, Chinese, Japanese, Korean, Turkish.

-Child-Centered Group Play Therapy is designated as a promising evidence-based mental health intervention by the Results First Clearinghouse (NREPP) and the California Evidence-Based Clearinghouse for Child Welfare (CEBC).
+Child-Centered Group Play Therapy is designated as a promising evidence-based mental health intervention by The Title IV-E Prevention Services Clearinghouse and the California Evidence-Based Clearinghouse for Child Welfare (CEBC).

 Randomized Controlled Trials and Quasi-experimental Studies